alvin0319/CustomItemLoader/README.md

 * Q. I set its config correctly or I used an example but item texture does not appear
 * A. If you are using this plugin behind a proxy such as WDPE, you should run this plugin also on the lobby server.
 Also, please use [CustomItemLoader-WDPE](https://github.com/alvin0319/CustomItemLoader-WDPE) WaterdogPE plugin to prevent client crash.

-## Donation

-Your support is very appreciated!

-Please head over [Patreon](https://www.patreon.com/alvin0319) for more details.